Emailed article attributed to American entertainer Pat Boone chastises President Obama for saying the United States is 'no longer a Christian nation.'

 Analysis: The text is authentic.
 This op-ed piece written by entertainer Pat Boone originally appeared on the conservative news and opinion website WorldNetDaily.com on June 6, 2009.

-While it's not for me to agree or disagree with the opinions expressed above, I would be remiss not to verify the origin and accuracy of the quotations.
+While it is not for me to agree or disagree with the opinions expressed above, I would be remiss if I did not attempt to verify the origin and accuracy of the quotations that form the basis of Mr. Boone's critique.

 QUOTE #1: "We're no longer a Christian nation."

-Albeit in 2006, not 2007 as claimed in the email, Barack Obama did utter those exact words in a keynote address for the "Call to Renewal" conference sponsored by Christian Sojourners magazine in Washington, D.C.
+Albeit in 2006, not 2007 as claimed Mr. Boone, Barack Obama did utter those exact words in a keynote address for the "Call to Renewal" conference sponsored by Christian Sojourners magazine in Washington, D.C.

 Whatever we once were, we are no longer a Christian nation — at least, not just; we are also a Jewish nation, a Muslim nation, a Buddhist nation, and a Hindu nation, and a nation of nonbelievers.